 If you’re interested in having a discussion about purchasing of one of the investment products mentioned above, you can contact a North Star financial advisor in one of our offices located in 23 states.

 Financial advisors do not provide specific tax/legal advice and this information should not be considered as such.
 You should always consult your tax/legal advisor regarding your own specific tax/legal situation.

-A 529 plan is a tax-advantaged investment program designed to help pay for qualified education expenses.
+Note 1: A 529 plan is a tax-advantaged investment program designed to help pay for qualified education expenses.
 Participation in a 529 plan does not guarantee that the contributions and investment returns will be adequate to cover education expenses.
 Contributors to the plan assume all investment risk, including the potential for loss of principal, and any penalties for non-educational withdrawals.
 Your state of residence may offer state tax advantages to residents who participate in the in-state plan, subject to meeting certain conditions or requirements.
 You may miss out on certain state tax advantages should you choose another state’s 529 plan.
 Any state-based benefits should be one of many appropriately weighted factors to be considered in making an investment decision.
-You should consult with your financial, tax or other advisor to learn more about how state-based benefits (including any limitations) would apply to your specific circumstances.
+You should consult with your financial, tax or another advisor to learn more about how state-based benefits (including any limitations) would apply to your specific circumstances.
 You may also wish to contact your home state’s 529 plan Program Administrator to learn more about the benefits that might be available to you by investing in the in-state plan.

-This hypothetical example is for illustrative purposes only.
+Note 2: This hypothetical example is for illustrative purposes only.
 Not based on any particular investment.
 Assumes five percent annual return.
 Investments will fluctuate and when redeemed, may be worth more or less than originally invested.